kristinemlarson/gnssrefl/README.md

 **If you are using a MacOS** then you will need to install xcode.
 First, in your terminal, check if you have xcode by xcode-select -p.
 If it is installed, it should return a path.
 If it is not installed then run xcode-select --install.
 This should install gcc.You can check if you have gcc by gcc --version.
 Check if you have gfortran by gfortran --version.
-If you do not have gfortran, then you can use homebrew to install, if you have it brew install gfortran.
-If you don't have homebrew, then see [check here](https://gcc.gnu.org/wiki/GFortranBinariesMacOS).
+If you do not have gfortran, then you can use homebrew to install (brew install gfortran).
+If you don't have homebrew, then [check here](https://gcc.gnu.org/wiki/GFortranBinariesMacOS).

 ### Table of Contents